 Now that you have some solid guidance for what to write in your condolence messages, we want to also leave you with things that should be left out of your sympathy card.

-Like we mentioned, sitting down and writing a sympathy card, no matter what the circumstance, is never an easy task.
+Sitting down and writing a sympathy card, no matter what the circumstance, is never an easy task.
 Use your own judgment and our examples to help guide you through the process.
-There are no set rules to this.
+There aren’t set rules for this.
 The best advice we can give is to write from the heart in conveying your feelings.